canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 }
 ```

-## Add a tag to your EC2 Machine
+## Add a tag to your EC2 Instance

 A cluster using the AWS cloud provider needs to label existing nodes and
 resources with a ClusterID or the kube-controller-manager will not start.

-In your instance's details page, go to the "Tags" tab and add the following tag:
+Add
+the following tag to your instance, making sure to replace the placeholder id
+with your own (this can simply be "k8s" or "my-k8s-cluster").

 ```
 kubernetes.io/cluster/<your-cluster-id>=owned